pfheatwole/thesis/source/introduction.rst

     predictor variables (which are **not** the same thing as observations of the wind field itself.]]

-  * Visualizing structure on a graphical map is convenient
+  * Visualizing structure on a graphical map is convenient.
+    :cite:`wirz2011RealtimeDetectionRecommendation`

   * A statistical predictive model can provide confidence levels: it can quantify the variance in its predictions, since it knows how much